gabriel-ozeas/ml-newsgroups-prediction/README.md

 # ml-newsgroups-prediction
-Some machine learning algorithm for predict the famous 20 news groups dataset
+Some machine learning algorithm for predict the 20 news groups dataset.
+It uses the Weka API to generate classifiers and display some statistics, the confustion matrix and the ROC curve for some experiments.

 ## How to execute experiments?